tuckerman/tabcloser-chrome/README.md

 ## Using tabcloser

 Clicking on the extension icon will close all other tabs across all windows.
-You can right click for different options.

-Under the right click menu there is also an options pane you can select to protect certain urls or pinned tabs.
-That's it!
+Under the right click menu there is also an options pane you can select to protect certain tabs/windows.

 ### Keyboard Shortcuts